 Consider IU if you’re interested in studying:

-- Business: IU’s Kelley School of Business is ranked among the top business schools in the nation, with strong programs in finance, accounting, and marketing.
+- Business: IU’s Kelley School of Business is ranked #9 nationally for 2026, with strong programs in finance, accounting (top 5 nationally), and marketing.

-- Music and Performing Arts: The Jacobs School of Music is one of the world’s most prestigious music programs .
+- Music and Performing Arts: The Jacobs School of Music is one of the world’s most prestigious music programs, with over 1,500 performances per year on campus.

-- Public Affairs and Law: IU has a highly ranked School of Public and Environmental Affairs , ideal for students interested in policy, law, and government careers.
+- Public Affairs and Law: IU has the #1 ranked O’Neill School for environmental policy and management, ideal for students interested in policy, law, and government careers.

 - Liberal Arts and Social Sciences: IU is a strong choice for students interested in psychology, political science, media studies, and communication.